 The resources and protections included in the HEROES Act build on the successes advocates achieved in the “Coronavirus Aid, Relief, and Economic Security (CARES) Act” enacted on March 27, 2020.
 These priorities must be included in the next coronavirus relief package to address the urgent needs of people who are experiencing homelessness and individuals on the brink of homelessness.

 Access to healthcare, housing, food assistance and other services provided in response to the coronavirus should be available to everyone, regardless of income, immigration status, involvement with the criminal justice system, or insurance.

 Most Urgent Needs

 - Emergency Solutions Grants (ESG): At least $11.5 billion.
-Congress provided $4 billion in ESG funds in the CARES Act; additional funds are needed to respond to coronavirus among people experiencing homelessness.
+Congress must provide an additional $11.5 billion – as included in the HEROES Act – to respond to and prevent outbreaks among people experiencing homelessness.
 People who are homeless and contract coronavirus are twice as likely to be hospitalized, two to four times as likely to require critical care, and two to three times as likely to die than others in the general public.
 If unchecked, as many as 20,000 people who are homeless could require hospitalization and nearly 3,500 could die.
 This has enormous implications for individuals, their communities, and our already overstretched hospital systems.
 Funds are needed to minimize the number of people living in homeless encampments and congregate shelters and identify alternative space, including hotels, for isolation and self-quarantine, as well as funding for short-term rental assistance and housing stabilization services.
 ESG funds should also be used to provide medical respite care, outreach, and street medicine for people experiencing homelessness.

 For more information, contact NLIHC Vice President of Public Policy, Sarah Saadian at [email protected].